eddie100971/soccer-twos-working/README.md

 pip install -e .
 ```

-The provided requirement.txt may have redundancy.
+The provided requirement.txt may have redundancy so install each version as necessary for example:

+'''
+pip install python==1.10.0
+'''

 ``` Bash
 # install this package first